Palmitoylcarnitine: Structure

 Palmitoylcarnitine contains the saturated fatty acid known as palmitic acid (C16:0) which is bound to the β-hydroxy group of the carnitine.
 The core carnitine structure, consisting of butanoate with a quaternary ammonium attached to C4 and hydroxy group at C3, is a common molecular backbone for the transfer of multiple long chain fatty acids in the TCA cycle.

 Function

 Energy Generation

 Palmitoylcarnitine is one molecule in a family of ester derivatives of carnitine that are utilized in the TCA cycle to generate energy.
 The beta oxidation yields 7 NADH, 7 FADH2, and 8 Acetyl-CoA chains.
-This Acetyl-CoA generates 3 NADH, 1 FADH2, and 1 GTP for every molecule in the Kreb's cycle.
+This Acetyl-CoA generates 3 NADH, 1 FADH2, and 1 GTP for every molecule in the TCA cycle.
 Each NADH generates 2.5 ATP in the ETC and FADH2 generates 1.5 ATP.
 This totals to 108 ATP, but 2 ATP are consumed to generate the initial Palmitoyl-CoA, leaving a net gain of 106 ATP.

 Clinical Significance

 Palmitoylcarnitine has demonstrated potential as a diagnostic marker in newborns for the medical condition of primary carnitine deficiency.

-Levels of palmitoylarnitinte (palcar) demonstrated significant correlation with dihydrotestosterone (DHT) and its effects in prostate cancer models, suggesting a similar role between the two molecules.
+Levels of palmitoylcarnitine (palcar) demonstrated significant correlation with dihydrotestosterone (DHT) and its effects in prostate cancer models, suggesting a similar role between the two molecules.